 Guide to Port of Split, Croatia (So You Don’t Get Lost)

-The Port of Split might seem chaotic at first – especially if you get here during the high season months of July and August, but let me assure you that it’s pretty easy to navigate.
+The Port of Split might seem chaotic at first – especially if you get here during the high season months of July and August, but let me assure you that it’s pretty easy to navigate once you know what it’s all about.

 And today, I am here to tell you everything I know about the Port of Split – which is a lot, since I’ve been living in Split for most of my life.